RamMaths/AsyncC-Journey/Chapter4/README.md

 - **Shared**: Several threads can share the ownership of the same mutex.
 Shared ownership is acquired/ released calling lock_shared(), try_lock_shared()/unlock shared().
 While at least one thread has acquired shared access to the lock, no other thread can get exclusive access to it, but it can acquire shared access.
 - **Exclusive**: Only one thread can own the mutex.
 Exclusive ownership is acquired/released by calling lock(), try_lock()/unlock().
 While a thread has acquired exclusive access to the lock, no other thread can acquire either shared or exclusive access to it

+## Timed mutex types

+They are similar to their non-timed counterparts and implement the following additional functions to allow waiting for the lock to be available for a specific period of time:
+- `try_lock_for()`: Tries to lock the mutex and blocks the thread until the specified time duration has elapsed (timed out).
+If the mutex is locked before the specified time duration, then it returns true; otherwise, it returns false.
+If the specified time duration is less than or equal to zero (`timeout_duration.zero()`), then the function behaves exactly like `try_lock()`.
+This function may block for longer than the specified duration due to scheduling or contention delays.
+- `try_lock_until()`: Tries to lock the mutex until the specified timeout time or the mutex is locked, whichever comes first.
+In this case, we specify an instance in the future as a limit for the waiting.

+## Problems when using locks

+### Deadlocks

+This is called a deadlock because both threads will be blocked forever waiting for each other to release the required mutex.